 - Ask, “Whose group are you in?”
 Have your group members ask at least one person every Sunday whose group they’re in.
 If they’re not in one, invite them to yours.
 If they are in one, talk about group life.
 Then open up space to talk about your group’s experiences together.

 - Think of the people in your life.
 Then connect how you might actually get them to your group.
 It could be anything from a simple invitation to going bowling.

 - Throw a block party, or any party.
 Have fun!
 People like to do fun things.
-Check out the The Art of Neighboring for resources for throwing a block party.

 Jesus sent out his disciples in pairs.
 This reflects a practically sound leadership practice.
 We all bring strengths and weaknesses to leadership.
 Having two people share responsibilities helps fill in gaps and makes for stronger and complementary leadership.
 It also eases the burden.